1technophile/OpenMQTTGateway/docs/use/actuators.md

 ON command:
 `mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF -m '{"gpio":15,"cmd":1}'`

+Since v0.9.9, you could ask for a short activation, the PIN will change state for only half a second.

+For example you could use it with a relay board to activate an existing step relay.
+So your home automation act as a supplementary switch and do not interfere with the existing switch in your house.

+It's available only with [json receiving](../upload/pio.md#api):

+Goes ON for half a second, then back to OFF:
+`mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF -m '{"gpio":15,"cmd":"high_pulse"}'`

+Goes OFF for half a second, then back to ON:
+`mosquitto_pub -t home/OpenMQTTGateway_MEGA/commands/MQTTtoONOFF -m '{"gpio":15,"cmd":"low_pulse}"'`

+Be aware that outputs are OFF by default when the board first start.

 ## FASTLED
 ### The FASTLED module support 2 different operation modes
 1. control one specific RGB LED